 No other property in the Loire arouses such passion and diverse opinion as the estate of Coulée-de-Serrant.
-Many producers cast a slightly envious eye over their prized Chenin Blanc vineyards, without question the most privilege terroir within the appellation.
+Many producers cast a slightly envious eye over their prized Chenin Blanc vineyards, without question the most privileged terroir within the appellation.
 Their wines are a cause of great controversy, with admirers and critics in both camps.

 The estate began its life in 1839 when it was designed by the architect Edouard Moll.
 It is a substantial residence of great beauty which has survived two World Wars and remains largely unchanged today.
 The property was owned by successive generations of the Walsh de Serrant family during the late 18th and early 19th century.
-In 1830 the ownership passed through marriage to the Duc de la Trémoïlle where it remained until 1894, when, threatened with the cost of having to replant the whole vineyard after phylloxera hit, the Trémoïlles decided to sell up.
+In 1830 the ownership passed through marriage to the Duc de la Trémoïlle, where it remained until 1894, when, threatened with the cost of having to replant the whole vineyard after phylloxera hit, the Trémoïlles decided to sell up.
 As with so many wine estates in France, during the first half of the 20th century, the Château changed hands quite a few times!
 The defining moment in its history came in 1962 when André Joly purchased the property.
-His son Nicolas continues to run the estate today with great energy, defending some of his more controversial decisions passionately.
+His son Nicolas continues to run the estate today with great energy, passionately defending some of his more controversial decisions.

 Coulée de Serrant

 100% Chenin Blanc.
 Fermented in oak barrels and ages in 5% new oak.
 Produced from low yielding vineyards.